 (Almost) No Bake White Chocolate Cheesecake with Sour Cherry Swirl

-Adapted from At My Table by Nigella Lawson
+Adapted from At My Table by Nigella Lawson (affiliate link)

 I used store bought sour cherry jam here; you could use any flavor you like.
 If you don’t want to do the jam swirls, the cheesecake will be delicious without it.
 Nigella notes the cake can also be “partyfied by a sprinkling of chopped pistachios and a jewel-bright scattering of pomegranate seeds.”